fkondylis/dimeanalytics/_MkDocs/docs/quick-start.md

 ​​If you are expected to travel for business, the World Bank provides a special passport.
 Inquire with DIME Analytics for details if this is necessary.
 Make sure you do so well in advance of your travel dates.

 ## Get health insurance.
-​​The Bank-organized option for STCs is detailed below:
-​​
-DOCUMENT
+​​There is a Bank-organized health insurance option for STCs.
+Ask for more information.

 ## Printing at the World Bank
 ​​You can print from a Bank computer or a Citrix virtual machine from <http://myconnect.wbg.org>, or you can email your documents to wbgmobileprint@worldbank.org.